 For more information, visit the Bruiser Theatre website.

 If you are interested in attending, please apply via the Bruiser Theatre website.

 Masterpiece for the MAC is a province-wide art competition for children that receives hundreds of entries every year.
-Young artists from across NI have now sent us their amazing artworks, and the judging process will soon begin.
+Young artists from all over the province send in their Masterpieces to be judged by a panel of experts.

 The aim of this competition is to encourage primary school children throughout Northern Ireland to interact with and be inspired by visual art.

 Any primary school in Northern Ireland was eligible to enter the competition.
-There were four different competition categories:
+There are four different competition categories:

 Masterpiece for the MAC is one of the MAC’s outreach projects.

 The event is organised by the MAC.
 There is no fee for taking part but schools are required to cover the cost of their art materials.